-The trace_end routine frees resources and terminates the trace session in your process.
-Use of this routine is not strictly necessary, since all tracing resources are automatically freed when the application exits.
-However, for applications that may continue to execute but have no need for subsequent tracing, calling this routine is appropriate.
+The trace_end and Trace.end routines free resources and terminate the trace session in your process.
+Use of these routines is not strictly necessary, since all tracing resources are automatically freed when the application exits.
+However, for applications that may continue to execute but have no need for subsequent tracing, calling these routines is appropriate.

 '''

 C:

 int trace_end;

 Fortran:

 integer function trace_end

 Ada:

 function trace_end

 return ntrace_error;

+Java:

+package ntrace.logging;

+class Trace {

+static void end();

+}

 '''